HarrisonburgHighSchool/Programming-and-Game-Design/README.md

 3. Create a patrol pattern for your sprite
 4. Create 4 patrol patterns, with moving and waiting
 5. Randomly choose a patrol pattern (see me)
+6. Make a player, and have the enemy chase it once it enters the enemie's sightline

 **Combat**
 1. Make a number decrease by 5 when you press a button